 The Appeal Commission uses your actual WCB claim file so you do not need to submit copies of any information from your claim file.
 If you will use information that is not on your claim file please ensure we receive it at least 5 business days before your hearing.
-If someone will be attending with you please let us know before the hearing.
+If someone will be attending with you, you must let us know before the hearing.
 If you are bringing a witness to the hearing, you must complete and submit a Witness List.

 What if I miss time from work to attend the hearing?

 If you are a worker and are required to miss work to attend your hearing you will be reimbursed for actual wages lost.
-The Appeal Commission will verify your wages with your employer.
+The Appeal Commission will need verification of lost wages.